StatefulMind/methods_of_ai/ProgrammingTask/README.md

-Evaluator.py    - works with the grid; iterates over it and improves policy Grid.py         - contains grid class that constructs the grid, evaluation and policy grid with all according methods GridField.py    - contains class-structure for the different types of fields
+Evaluator.py    - works with the grid; iterates over it and improves policy Grid.py         - contains grid class that constructs the grid, evaluation and policy grid with all according methods GridField.py    - contains class-structure for the different types of fields GridWorld.py    - contains executable main function and Parser that handles all inputs and runs specified methods

 ![Maze Westworld](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fi.redd.it%2Ftz1bngoyiw1y.jpg&f=1)